-Make a list of all your debts that include the total amount of the debt, creditor, interest rate, due date, and monthly payments.
+Make a list of all your debts that should include the total amount of the debt, creditor, interest rate, due date, and monthly payments.
 You can also use a credit report to have a confirmation on your debt list.

 Paying off a debt of credit cards is the perfect category as credit cards have higher interest rates than any other debt.
 Among all of your credit cards, the one with the high-interest rate mostly prioritizes its repayment as it costs high.